 Search engine optimization (SEO) is a constantly evolving set of techniques that are used to get websites to show up more prominently in search results.
 The end goal of SEO is to get more readers onto your website.

 Google search is by far the biggest source of web traffic today.
 How your website shows up in Google search results is usually the most important factor in how many people visit your website.
 Seemingly small changes in search ranking can have huge effects on your web traffic.
-Industry experts say that 60 percent of people who use a search engine click on one of the top three results.
+An analysis of billions of web searches found that about 28% of Google users click the first search result, and most users will click one of the top three results.

 In the past, there were tricks or questionable tactics that could be used to influence search rankings.
 Google and other search engines have made enormous efforts to render these tricks obsolete.
 But there are still a few best practices that can help improve your search rankings.